lusan23/chinese-dict/README.md

 ---

-We hope you find Chinese Dict (C Version) a valuable tool in your journey to master Chinese characters and strengthen your proficiency in C programming.
-Happy learning!
+I hope you find Chinese Dict (C Version) a valuable tool for learning the chinese language, Happy learning!